 Tax Relief on donations to the 1% Matters Fund TM

 Q. If a company director gives 1% of his/hers company profits what is the tax relief benefits?

 A. Provided that the company follows the correct paper trail to ensure the donation is made under the Gift Aid rules, then the company can claim a deduction for the donation in full against its corporation tax profits.
-This means that the company is effectively obtaining tax relief at 20% on the donation (assuming that the company is liable to pay corporation tax at the current small company rate of 20%).
-The Nottinghamshire Community Foundation charity / 1% Matters fund will receive the gross donation direct from the company and so there is no claiming back of any tax from HMRC.
+This means that the company is effectively obtaining tax relief at 19% on the donation (assuming that the company is liable to pay corporation tax at the current small company rate of 19%).
+The Nottinghamshire Community Foundation charity / 1% Matters Fund TM will receive the gross donation direct from the company and so there is no claiming back of any tax from HMRC.

 The Director personally would not be party to the donation and would therefore not be involved in any tax relief.